Was it worth waiting a few years before finding a copy of this poorly-distributed VHS in a cut-out bin at an old Sound Warehouse?

 The Flesh Eaters disbanded and the Divine Horsemen (lead singer Julie Christensen stars in the film) were set to release their first recordings; Billy Zoom left X; Phil and Dave Alvin (Dave co-stars in the film) disbanded the Blasters, and Texacala Jones (who also appears in du-Beat-eo) split from Tex and the Horseheads.
 Green on Red (they appear on stage at the Hong Kong Cafe), who got their start on Slash Records with Gravity Talks (1983) and wrote the soundtrack for Anders’s Gas Food Lodging (1985), also folded up the tents after their three, pre-grunge albums for Mercury: The Killer Inside Me (1987), Here Come the Snakes (1988), and This Time Around (1989) failed to expand beyond college rock airplay and connect with the burgeoning, commercial alternative rock scene.
 The film’s theme song, “Border Radio,” is performed by The Tonys, aka L.A.’s the Dils, aka Rank n’ File, led by Chip and Tony Kinman; by the time of the film’s release, they formed the synth-based Blackbird project.

-You can learn more about the out-of–print Enigma Records soundtrack — never released on compact disc — on Discogs.com.
+You can learn more about the out-of-print Enigma Records soundtrack on Discogs.com.
 The film is not currently available on PPV and VOD platforms, but DVDs can be purchased direct from Criterion.
+Here’s the trailer and the full soundtrack to enjoy.

 Hey, you want to write for us?
 We have a “John Doe Week” coming up in December.
 You can get all the deets, HERE.